Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 PAP joints are typically made with compression fittings or crimp-on-connector rings that allow the easy and fast connection of piping without the need to solder and torch them.
-Unless you’re combining new PAP piping with existing aluminium or copper supply piping.
+Unless you’re combining new PAP piping with existing aluminum or copper supply piping.

-PAP pipes can tightly bend up to a 3-inch radius without any kinks, which lessens the need of elbow fittings and therefore saves you some significant costs over the course of the whole network!
+PAP pipes can tightly bend up to a 3-inch radius without any kinks, which lessens the need for elbow fittings and therefore saves you some significant costs over the course of the whole network!

 Advantages vs. Disadvantages of Using PEX-AL-PEX Pipe